Soft-Tissue Cutting with Hot Glass Tip Diodes

 Gordon Christensen, DDS

-It is in sync with the earlier assessment by the Honorary ALSC member Gordon Christensen, DDS, in his interview by Howard Farran, DDS, of DentalTown (see video clip below).
+It is in sync with the earlier assessment by the Honorary ALSC member Gordon Christensen, DDS, in his interview with Howard Farran, DDS, of DentalTown (see video clip below).

 Peter Vitruk, PhD, ALSC Founder